-If a buyer buys from, for example, a gallery a work that proves not to meet the advertised criteria or to be defective, the seller would have to repair, replace or reduce the price of the work or return the purchase price to the buyer.
+If a buyer buys a work from a gallery, for example, and the piece proves not to meet the advertised criteria or to be defective, the seller would have to repair, replace or reduce the price of the work or return the purchase price to the buyer.

 Good faith plays a role, with the buyer assumed to be acting in good faith when buying at an auction or from a gallery.